huggingface/datasets/datasets/turkish_movie_sentiment/README.md

 ### Dataset Summary

-This data set is a dataset consisting of Turkish movie reviews and scored between 0-5.
+This data set is a dataset from kaggle consisting of Turkish movie reviews and scored between 0-5.

 ### Languages